samwell-ho/openpgp-ca/doc/src/tradeoffs.md

 access to new users' private key material.

-This workflow also opens the possibility that law enforcement (or other actors) could coerce an admin to disclose private key material.
+This workflow also opens the possibility that law enforcement (or other actors) could coerce the CA admin to disclose private key material.

-If a third party has access to the private key material of a user, they can messages that are encrypted to the user, as well as forge signatures and certifications.
+If a third party has access to the private key material of a user, they can read messages that are encrypted to the user, as well as forge signatures and certifications.

 The decentralized workflow avoids these pitfalls, but makes adding new users more cumbersome: not only the key, but also the certifications and the